Ji-Hwan Bae Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Ji-Hwan Bae (.447 on-base percentage in past 10 games, 118 points above season-long percentage), battle starter Jack Flaherty and the St. Louis Cardinals at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.323 batting average in his past 10 games), battle starter Miles Mikolas and the St. Louis Cardinals at PNC Park, Sunday at 11:35 AM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent game against the Giants.
+In his most recent game he had a hitless performance (0-for-0) against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Cardinals